atk4/data/docs/hooks.rst

 The $data argument will contain array of actual data (field=>value) to be saved, which you can use to withdraw certain fields from actually being saved into the database (by unsetting it's value).

-afterInsert will receive either $id of new record or null if model couldn't provide ID field.
+Note that altering data via $m->set() does not work in beforeInsert and beforeUpdate hooks, only by altering $data. afterInsert will receive either $id of new record or null if model couldn't provide ID field.
 Also, afterInsert is actually called before :php:meth:`Model::_reload_after_save` reloading is done.